ccs-amsterdam/amcat4docker/README.md

 docker exec -it amcat4 amcat4 create-test-index
 ```

-If you want to change the configuration, for example to require authentication, you can run the interactive configuration:
+If you want to change the configuration, for example to require authentication, you can run the interactive configuration
-(note that you need to restart the amcat4 container to load the new settings)
+(note that you usually need to restart the amcat4 container to load the new settings):

 ```bash
 docker exec -it amcat4 amcat4 config